|Season Total: 50,307

 - 46º53.30’N, 124º53.40’W, and back to the point of origin

-Bottomfish: Open year-round.
-Daily limit is a total of 12 bottomfish regardless of species, subject to individual limits and seasons shown below.
+Bottomfish: Recreational fishing for bottomfish will be open from the second Saturday in March through the third Saturday in October which is March 11 through October 21, 2017.
+Daily limit is a total of 9 bottomfish regardless of species, subject to individual limits shown below.

-- Marine Areas 1-4: Lingcod minimum size is 22 inches, the daily bag limit is two per angler.
+- The daily bag limit is two per angler.

 Sixgill, Sevengill, and Thresher sharks: Closed to fishing for, retaining, or possessing.
 Sixgill shark may not be removed from the water.